Here’s How Much You Can Make for Your Handyperson Services

 It can take years to build a handyman business to the point where you have more good weeks than bad, so it’s smart to save a substantial amount of money before starting your own business.

-When we moved to a new area, he had to grow his business from the ground up.
-With no connections to family or friends who could help John find work, he needed to work hard to grow his business and generate referrals from satisfied clients.
+Startup costs and slow weeks aren’t the only obstacles you might face as a small business owner.
+For example, if you have to move to a new area, you’ll have to grow your business from the ground up.
+With no connections to family or friends in an unfamiliar place, you’ll need to work hard to grow your business and generate referrals from satisfied clients.

 You’ve also got to think about the weather.
 Power outages, snow storms, hurricanes and more can lead to days or even weeks where it’s impossible to get to job sites.
 If you’re not working, you’re not making money.